Create parallel pool on cluster

 Size of the parallel pool, specified as a numeric value.

-Profile that defines cluster and properties, specified as a string.
+Profile that defines cluster and properties, specified as a character vector.

 Cluster to start pool on, specified as a cluster object